lighthouse-labs/ios-prep-book/README.md

 4. Get started with some basic C programming
 5. Learn Objective-C and basic object oriented programming
 6. Work on a simple ToDo app that you will be able to run on your iPhone
+7. Utilize a curated list of programming resources to prepare you for boot camp

 #### Expectations & Commitment

-You are required to _complete everything_ in this prep course: Without doing it, you may fall behind in class.
+You are required to _complete everything_ in this prep course.
+The additional resources section is not required.
+Without adequate preparation you may fall behind in class.

 We ask that you set aside a total of 40 hours for this prep course.